ohnoitsmoraa/XOXO_Dating_Backend/README.md

 cd XOXO_Dating_Backend

 3. Install dependencies:
-pipenv install then pipenv shell
+pipenv install

-4. Set up environment variables:
+4. Set up environment variables: pipenv shell
-Create a `.env` file in the root directory and add the following:
-PORT=Your preferred port
-MONGODB_URI=Your MongoDB connection string JWT_SECRET=Your JWT secret key

 ## Running the Application
-[Add instructions on how to run your application]

-## API Documentation
-[Provide information about your API endpoints or link to your API documentation]

-## Testing
-[Include information about your testing setup and how to run tests]
+Run app.py to run the server.
+Run seed.py to run the database seeding script.

 ## Contributing
+Fork the repository and create a pull request.
+Follow the standard guidelines for commit messages and API documentation.
+Use the issue tracker for bug reports and feature requests.

 ## License
+XOXO Dating Site is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Contact
-1. ohnoitsmoraa
+1. Maureen
-2. Markcryp
+2. Mark Njau
-3. TyreseMugo
+3. Tyrese Mugo
-4. gafow
+4. Yasir